lafent/grunt-and-done/README.md

 When trying to get setup, clone the repo, then just `npm install` to get the site started.
 Finally run `grunt` to get the server up and running.

+Todo
+====

+#.
+Improve documentation.
+#.
+Notes about updating ga.js to use your google analytics codes.